MirjamOdile/babyCARDS/README.md

 | The Guardian        | 2192 | 2018 | Herald-Sun        |  467 |  275 |
 | The Washington Post | 2197 | 1840 | The Australian    | 2276 | 1874 |

+## Note

+The newly added classifier for climate-related news articles **climatenewsbabyCARDS** includes some improvements: 1) a script to estimate the best regularisation strength C to avoid overfitting, 2) an extra tokenisation step providing better tokenisation than simply relying on the TfidfVectorizer tokenisation, 3) a function to investigate the most informative features of the trained classifier or for a specific text, and 4) a new script providing the inference code.
+These changes still need to be implemented for the remaining classifiers.

 ## Thanks